-The discount rate used to measure the total pension liability was 7.50% which remained the same as the prior year's discount rate.
+The discount rate used to measure the total pension liability was 7.35% which was consistent with the prior year's discount.
 The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that contributions will be made at rates equal to the actuarially determined contribution rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.